 5. Research training options:

-Sometimes, companies like performance management software or HR software have an onboarding process and training videos included, or add on modules you could research, and most software programs like CRM software have training materials for new people as well.
+Sometimes, performance management software or HR software tools come with an onboarding process and training videos included, or add on modules you could research, and most software programs like CRM software have training materials for new people as well.

 Personally, I have given new employees a combination of demonstrating the system 1-2 times, asking them to try it while I watch, and then assigning them a 2-4 hour project to get used to the system when there have been no videos.